flame/blis/docs/BuildSystem.md

 ## Introduction

-This wiki describes how to configure, compile, and install a BLIS library on your local system.
+This document describes how to configure, compile, and install a BLIS library on your local system.

 The BLIS build system was designed for use with GNU/Linux (or some other sane UNIX).
 Other requirements are: